AshPotatoh/Pitch_Detector_Overlay/readme.md

 # What is this?

 Somethings in life are easy.
 Others however, take time, practice and patiences.
-This app was developed to help anyone looking to change the pitch of their voice, and make it a perminent addition.
+This app was spaghetti coded together to help anyone looking to change the pitch of their voice, and make it a more perminent addition.
 This would typically be used by a trans person trying to make their voice sound more feminine, or masculine.

 # How does it work?